clintjedwards/gofer/documentation/src/ref/triggers/github.md

 ## Trigger Configuration

 Trigger configurations are set upon startup and cannot be changed afterwards.
-They are set via the [server configuration](../../server-configuration/overview).

 The Github trigger requires the setup and use of a [new Github app](https://docs.github.com/en/developers/apps/getting-started-with-apps/about-apps).
 You can [view setup instructions below](#additional-setup) which will walk you through how to retrieve the required env var variables.